MetaU-projects/FinMind/README.md

 # **Visuals and Interactions**

 ## *Interesting Cursor Interaction*
 A **custom tooltip** appears when hovering over a mentor's profile image.
-This tooltip displays additional metadata (e.g., school or location), implemented using conditional rendering and Framer Motion for smooth entry/exit transitions.
+This tooltip displays additional metadata e.g (days available), implemented using tailwind css.

 ## *UI Component with Custom Visual Styling*
 The **Connections page** features a **tabbed navigation system**, where tabs respond to hover and active states.
 This is built using **Tailwind CSS** with custom variants for a polished, interactive feel tailored to MentorMe’s visual identity.

 ## *Loading State*
-Async operations throughout the app—such as login, fetching mentors, or scheduling sessions—trigger **loading indicators** (spinners or skeleton UIs).
-These are implemented using conditional state flags and ensure a smooth, responsive user experience during backend calls.
+Loading state is implemented when app loads.

 ## 🚀 Stretch Features